The 11 most important facilities management metrics

 Use these facility management KPIs to make smarter business decisions and be proactive rather than reactive.

 How many times have you found yourself understaffed on busy days?
 Lots?
 This isn’t a great situation to be in as it often means you can’t address urgent issues that arise (largely ruining your reputation as a facility manager).

 To counteract this, you should always measure just how many work orders you’ve completed over certain periods of time and use this information to organise your employees.
 This way, you can avoid dangerous situations.

 3. Time to work order completion

-To best conduct facilities management, you must monitor resolve times across your organization – calculating the time to completion after a work order is made.
-This’ll allow you to better prioritize requests that impact the experience and safety of staff and, where appropriate, customers.
+To best conduct facilities management, you must monitor resolution times across your organisation – calculating the time to completion after a work order is made.
+This will allow you to better prioritise requests that impact the experience and safety of staff and where appropriate, customers.

 4. Performance against work orders